nicopaulb/blog/_posts/en/2024-08-06-homeserver.md

 I also have Watchtower to always keep all my services updated to always benifits from the latest security fix and features.
 Every night, it downloads the latest versions and replace them if an update is available.

 And because sometimes an update or a storage drive can fail, I use a service to do a periodic backup.
-Every night, it will save all the server configurations and some data in a encrypted archive file.
-This archive is then saved on my 1 TO harddrive and to a AWS cloud storage server.
+Every night, it will save all the server configurations and some data in an encrypted archive file.
+This archive is then saved on my 1 TO harddrive and to an AWS cloud storage server.
 A retention policy of 7 days make sure to not bloat the backup storage by removing the oldest backup archives.

+> Find the docker-volume-backup service here : [https://github.com/offen/docker-volume-backup](https://github.com/offen/docker-volume-backup).
+{: .prompt-tip }

 ## Monitoring